Cypher-Laboratory/Alice-s-Ring/README.md

 ## Audit

 The audit of this library was conducted by the company CryptoExperts [https://www.cryptoexperts.com/](https://www.cryptoexperts.com/) on March 13th, 2024.
+All vulnerabilities identified in the course of the audit have been fixed in agreement and under the supervision of CryptoExperts.

 ## Usage